JesseWilliamson/jessewilliamson.github.com/_posts/2012-12-10-tdna-how-to-get-heard.md

 synopsis: how a new dev can get their ideas heard
 ---

-# Things New Devs Ask: What Should We Learn: How To Get Heard
+# Things New Devs Ask: How To Get Heard
 >Wherein I swallow my pride and ask total n00b questions and expect you to answer them.

 ## A Little Background